cquzhangtao/R-On-Cluster/readme.txt

 3) Install rJava in R
 install.packages("rJava")

-4) Change the paths of Java, R and rJava in run.bat
+4) Change the paths of Java, R, and rJava in run.bat

 5) Click run.bat to run the tool.

-In Debian, please follow steps below to setup this tool .
+In Debian, please follow the steps below to set up this tool.

 1) Install Java Development Toolkit (JDK) if not installed yet

-$apt-get install default-jdk
+$apt-get install default-JDK

 2) Install R if not installed